A Slightly Lifted Convex Relaxation for Nonconvex Quadratic Programming with Ball Constraints: Background on Semidefinite Relaxations

 It is well known that (\ref{equ:genericQP}) is equivalent to

 where

 {\em Equivalent\/} means that both have the same optimal value and there exists a rank-1 optimal solution $X^* = x^* (x^*)^T$ of (\ref{equ:genericQP2}), where $x^*$ is optimal for (\ref{equ:genericQP}).
-Hence, a common approach to solve or approximate (\ref{equ:genericQP}) is to build strong convex---typically semidefinite---relaxations for $\G$.
+Hence, a common approach to optimize or approximate (\ref{equ:genericQP}) is to build strong convex relaxations of $\G$, and in particular, semidefinite relaxations are a typical choice.

 One standard option is the {\em Shor relaxation\/} of $\G$:

 where $e_1 \in \R^n$ is the first unit vector and, for any dimension $d$,